• Home

 24

 They have weird food here.
 But every time I try one of these weird things they do in the country, I like it.
 Like ramps.
 I admit, I like ramps.
 They are pungent!!!
 But they were actually, shockingly, good.
 You can read about my ramps adventure here.
-And see more about cooking with ramps here.
-Then there were the Fried Bologna Sandwiches.
+And then there were the Fried Bologna Sandwiches.
 You might as well have suggested I put ketchup on Oreos when I first heard about that, but I found out I liked it.
 And now….pepperoni rolls.
 Everywhere, they sell pepperoni rolls.
 So I had to try that, too.
 (Seriously, if you told me to jump off a cliff, I’d probably do it!
 I think I have to try stuff!)
 I found I liked pepperoni rolls, too, only….
 There just wasn’t enough stuff.
 Enough pepperoni.
 Enough cheese.
 Enough sauce.
 Solution?
 Make my own!

 How to make Homemade Hot Pockets: